 This Public Rate Design Methodology (PRDM) is the rate methodology BPA will use to develop the Section 7(b) rate for the general requirements of Publics with CHWM Contracts.
 For purposes of the PRDM, the Section 7(b) rate, is referred to as the Priority Firm Power (PF) rate.
 Consistent with Section 7(b) and the rate design discretion afforded to the Administrator by Section 7(e) of the Northwest Power Act, the PF rate design, as described herein, will be composed of two tiers.
-The first tier (Tier 1 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Contract High Water Mark (CHWM) Load under the terms of the public customer's Power Sales Contract.
-The second tier (Tier 2 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Above-Contract High Water Mark (Above-CHWM) Load under the terms of the public customer’s Power Sales Contract.
+The first tier (Tier 1 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Contract High Water Mark (CHWM) Load under the terms of the public customer's CHWM Contract.
+The second tier (Tier 2 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Above-Contract High Water Mark (Above-CHWM) Load under the terms of the public customer’s CHWM Contract.
 The PRDM specifies how PF rates will be developed by BPA under these two tiers, with the objective of ensuring, to the maximum extent practical, that Tier 1 Rates do not include costs of serving a public customer’s Above-CHWM Load.

-Other (not Core) rate adjustments, charges, and special provisions, as well as the rate design applicable to products and services not included in the PRDM, will be established in each 7(i) Process.
+Other (not Core Rate Design) rate adjustments, charges, and special provisions, as well as the rate design applicable to products and services not included in the PRDM, will be established in each 7(i) Process.

 Two-Year Rate Periods